 Offline maps, scenes, and data

-Offline maps and scenes allow users to continue being productive when network connectivity is poor or nonexistent.
+Offline maps, scenes, and data allow users to continue being productive when network connectivity is poor or nonexistent.
 Users can explore maps, collect information, edit their asset data, find places, and routes to new locations, all while disconnected.
 Once a connection is reestablished, users can update their offline map by downloading changes relevant to their offline map or by synchronizing their edits with the online services.
 Users can also explore scenes, manage camera controllers, and find locations, all while disconnected.

 ArcGIS Runtime supports maps that are always connected, occasionally connected, and fully disconnected.

-Fully disconnected—Apps can operate in a fully disconnected environment by opening mobile map packages or mobile scene packages created with ArcGIS Pro.
+Fully disconnected: A fully disconnected workflow is suitable for apps that do not require regular data updates, or for apps that will never have access to a network connection.
+Apps can operate in a fully disconnected environment by opening mobile map packages or mobile scene packages created with ArcGIS Pro.
 These read-only packages can be shared within an organization or distributed by traditional means and copied onto any number of devices.
-This fully disconnected workflow is suitable for read-only apps that do not require regular data updates.
 See Take a map offline with ArcGIS Pro or Take a scene offline with ArcGIS Pro for more details.

 |Display, interact, identify, and analyze layers.||Yes||Yes||Yes||Yes|